What affects purchasing costs in a restaurant?

 Time and routines around ordering

-Small inefficiencies here can quickly become major costs over time.
+Small inefficiencies here can quickly become large costs over time.

 Common mistakes restaurants make in their purchasing

-Many restaurateurs work operationally under time pressure – which means purchasing often becomes something they “just sort out.”
-It works in everyday life, but rarely leads to optimized costs.
+Many restaurateurs work operationally under time pressure – which means purchasing often becomes something they “just handle.”
+It works in everyday operations, but rarely leads to optimized costs.

 Common mistakes:

-Buying from several suppliers without a clear overview
+Buying from multiple suppliers without a clear overview

 Not comparing prices continuously